History of African Americans in Omaha in the 19th century: Early successes

-Violence against blacks was a great cause for concern in the community.
-It was a frequent topic at meetings and from the pulpit.
-In 1878, a lynching occurred in Nebraska City.
-Two black men, Henry Jackson and Henry Martin, were convicted of the December 2, 1878 murder of a sixty year old white man named Charles Slocum and his wife in Nebraska City.
-They were sentenced to life in prison, but were hung by a mob in that city in the early morning of December 10, 1878.
+Violence against blacks was a great cause for concern in the community and was a frequent topic at meetings and from the pulpit.
 In 1891, George Smith (aka Joe Coe, a convicted rapist) was lynched in Omaha and in 1894, Sam Payne (convicted murderer of Maud Rubel) was threatened with lynching.
 Local leaders James Alexander, Rickets, Richard Gamble, and Bell were outspoken in condemnation of the lynching in Omaha and Payne's safety was assured.

 On September 20, 1894, Ida B. Wells came to speak and organize a branch of the anti-lynching league in Omaha.
 In December 1894 the Anti-Lynching league was founded with John Albert Williams as president.
 In that role, Williams frequently sought to calm Omaha's black community in the face of racial tensions, such as during the Spring Valley, Illinois black-Italian labor war in August 1895.

 In 1892, Dr. Matthew Ricketts was the first black person elected to serve in the Nebraska Legislature, serving two consecutive terms.
 In 1895 Silas Robbins was the first black lawyer admitted to the Nebraska State Bar Association.

 Another division in the community occurred in 1895, when G. F. Franklin was appointed Inspector of Weights and Measures with the support of the Thomas and Ella Mahammitt and against the protest of Bell.
 A contributing cause was a dispute involving money in a social club of which Franklin and Bell were both members.

 Later in 1895, Ella Mahammitt (wife of Thomas P. Mahammitt) traveled to The First National Conference of the Colored Women of America held on August 26, 1895 in Berkeley Hall, Boston, Massachusetts on July 29–31, 1895, called by the Woman's Era Club of Boston.
 The focus of the convention was the education of black children and the group named themselves the National Federation of Afro-American Women.
 She was elected as Vice-President representing the West at the meeting.
 At the meeting, Mahammitt worked closely with Margaret James Murray, wife of Booker T. Washington.
 In 1896 was a committee member of the successor organization, the National Association of Colored Women under president Mary Church Terrell.
 Other female African American leaders in Omaha included Ophelia Clenlans, Nettie Johnson, Laura Craig, Clara Franklin, Lucy Gamble, and Comfort Baker.
 Along with Mahammitt, Clenlans, Johnson, Craig, and Franklin were officers of Mahammitt's Omaha Colored Womens club in 1896.
 All seven women contributed to an Easter edition of The Enterprise in 1896 which was entirely produced by women.